LukeNelsn/LukeNelsn.github.io/_posts/2023-09-04-my-experience.md

 Cumulative GPA: 3.71/4.00

 - **Relevant Projects**: Participant of [New Venture Challenge] in which I collaborated with peers and program mentors to develop and bring to market a new brand, product, and unique sales proposition.
-Our Prodict, Watercan, was an early-stage, pre-seed funding startup with the goal of delivering highly sustainable, canned water to consumers.
+Our Product, Watercan, was an early-stage, pre-seed funding startup with the goal of delivering highly sustainable, canned water to consumers.
 - **Relevant Courses**: Derivative Securities, Investment and Portfolio Management, Principles & Fundamentals of Financial Analysis, Business Data Management

 ### Leadership and Activities